chipsalliance/Surelog/SVIncCompil/README.md

 dist/Release/GNU-Linux/surelog -writepp -parse ../TESTCASES/UnitTest/top.v

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Modus operanti:
+## Modus operanti for grammar development:

-Edit the grammar file in the G4 directory, test the grammar locally with the java targets: ant compile_java; ant javac; ant test_pp_tokens then generate for the C++ target and copy the cpp files in SVIncCompil/parser: ant compile_cpp; ant copy_cpp
+* Edit the grammar file in the G4 directory, test the grammar locally with the java targets: ant compile_java; ant javac; ant test_pp_tokens

+* Then generate for the C++ target and copy the cpp files in SVIncCompil/parser: ant compile_cpp; ant copy_cpp

-Import the project SVIncCompil in NetBeans, develop using the imported antlr generated code.
+* Import the project SVIncCompil in NetBeans, develop using the imported antlr generated code.

 Voila!

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-# TESTS and REGRESSIONS
+## TESTS and REGRESSIONS

 Create tests in Netbeans under the Testcase directory, Copy an exisitng launcher in the Project Manager Launcher menu, adapt to the test